json-schema-org/community/docs/blog-guidelines.md

 * Links to projects websites or Github
 * Can advertise if they are hiring and who to contact if interested

-Note: This is not a link to a JSON Schema website or form on the JSON Schema website.

 The JSON Schema project will review the statement, as we do for the content for the blog, to approve the content.
 If changes are needed, we will provide feedback or suggested changes.

 ## Promotion ##